Juliop1980/spam-filter/README.md

 Currently, the Scripts contained in this folder allow to:

+- Preprocess the email texts and get insights of the data.
+- Train a neural network to detect spam emails based on different vectorization models
+- Train a model by vectorizing words and finding the most similar words of 20 random chosen ones.

 Note:
 The instructions are written for Linux, specifically Ubuntu 20.04.4 LTS